 Retrenchments spike in first half of the year, surpassing SARS peak: MOM

-Another 81,720 employees were placed on shorter work-weeks or temporary laid off in the second quarter as business activities were suspended during the two-month "circuit breaker" between April and June.
+The number of people placed on shorter work weeks or temporary layoffs in Q2 also rose to an unprecedented high of 81,720 compared to 4,190 in the first quarter.

-The six-month re-entry rate among retrenched residents in the second quarter of this year also fell to a record low of 58 per cent.
+The six-month re-entry rate among retrenched residents in the second quarter fell to a record low of 58 per cent.

 Total employment, excluding foreign domestic workers, contracted by 129,100 in the first half of 2020 - the largest half-yearly reduction on record.